 Mr W was advised to undergo surgery.
 The dislocation was put back into place with K-wires.
 However; two weeks after the procedure, Mr W showed evidence of an infection around the wires and x-rays revealed he still had a dislocated finger.
 The wires were therefore removed and Mr W was prescribed antibiotics.
 He received re-do surgery a month later and thereby sustained additional scarring and a delayed recovery.
 This impacted upon his earnings.

-Mr W instructed Rebecca Morgan, who specialises in clinical negligence matters.
-Rebecca obtained Mr W medical records and contacted the Trust to invite them to make an early admission of liability, on the basis of their own investigation into the failures in Mr W’s care.
+Mr W instructed Jenny Waight, who specialises in clinical negligence matters.
+Jenny obtained Mr W medical records and contacted the Trust to invite them to make an early admission of liability, on the basis of their own investigation into the failures in Mr W’s care.
 Unfortunately a response was not forthcoming and, despite attempts made to settle the claim pre-issue of proceedings, proceedings were issued and the matter settled shortly after, for £6,500.

-Rebecca Morgan specialises in orthopaedic cases.
-If you would like to ask Rebecca a question about a potential case, or if you have a general query about any clinical negligence claim, contact Rebecca on 01892 701210 in confidence.
+Jenny Waight specialises in orthopaedic cases.
+If you would like to ask Jenny a question about a potential case, or if you have a general query about any clinical negligence claim, contact Jenny on 01892 701374 in confidence.